mayndi15/mayndi15/README.md

 ### 👤 About me
- Software developer Java since 2020 currently living and working in Brazil 🇧🇷.
+ Software Developer Java since 2020 currently living and working in Brazil 🇧🇷.
- I work at Stone as a back-end developer.<br>
+ I work at Stone as a Back-End Developer.<br>
  I really enjoy studying new technologies (software and hardware).<br>

  ### 🎓 Education